-Successful trainees will be invited to display their work as a physical poster at the trainee conference in July 2022.
-The winning trainee project lead will be invited to present their work orally during the conference.
+Successful trainees will be invited to display their work as a physical poster at the Trainee Conference in July 2023.
+The winning trainee project lead will be invited to present their work during the conference.
 A cash prize or prizes may be awarded at the discretion of the judging panel.
 Selected case studies may be published on the Association website.

 Applications will be assessed using the judging criteria against the questions below.

 - Describe the aims of the project/activity/campaign/other work (max 300 words):